HinkirMunkur/UnityGameJamCodeBase/README.md

     }
     ```

     4.Last unique feature of the AudioManager is producing custom sound effects in code using a track string.
-Example format is the following: "C4-D4-E4"
+Example format is the following: "C4-D4-E4".
-         Letters represent the note, and number represent the octave.
+         Letters represent the note, and number represent the octave:
-         [C: Do, D: Re, E: Mi, F: Fa, G: Sol, A: La, B: Si]
+         [C: Do, D: Re, E: Mi, F: Fa, G: Sol, A: La, B: Si].
-         Interval of the notes that can be played: [G3-C5] (G3 being the lowest, C5 being the highest)
+         Interval of the notes that can be played: [G3-C5] (G3 being the lowest, C5 being the highest).
          Example sound effects:
-             - Collectible Pick-up sound: "F4-A5"
+         Collectible Pick-up sound: "F4-A5",
-             - Door Closing: "B4-G3"
+         Door Closing: "B4-G3",
-             - Door Opening: "G3-B4"
+         Door Opening: "G3-B4".

     ```C#
     public void PlayCustomSoundEffect(string track, float timeBetweenNotes = .06f)